Ph.D., DePaul University (2007)

 Critical Race Theory

-Buddhist Feminism: Tansforming Anger against Patriarchy (in progress)
+Buddhist Feminism: Tansforming Anger against Patriarchy (under contract with Palgrave Macmillan)

 Sokthan Yeng (2014).
 The Biopolitics of Race: State Racism and U.S. Immigration.
 Lanham, MD: Lexington Books/Rowman & Littlefield.